aau-claaudia/ailab-docs/docs/getting-started/getting-applications.md

 # Getting applications
-To obtain applications on AI-LAB, you must utilize the container technology, [Singularity](https://docs.sylabs.io/guides/3.5/user-guide/introduction.html).
+To obtain applications on AI-LAB, you must use container images.
+On AI-LAB we use the container technology, [Singularity](https://docs.sylabs.io/guides/3.5/user-guide/introduction.html)

 !!! info "What is an image?"
     An image is a static, portable file that contains all the components needed to run a piece of software, including the code, runtime, system tools, libraries, and settings.
 It serves as a blueprint for creating containers.